robotarium/robotarium_setup/sid_notes.md

 > ./install

 8. You should see a matlab splash pop up for matlab installation.
 Enter user account and follow through instructions.
 It will complain about the lack of a browser, and give you a link.
 Copy that to your browser.
 Once approved, go back to the docker and click next.
-9. Only use MATLAB, Optimization toolbox, Statistics and ML Toolbox, Symbolic Math tool box, mapping toolbox.
+9. Only use MATLAB, Aerospace Toolbox, Curve Fitting, Optimization toolbox, Statistics and ML Toolbox, Symbolic Math tool box, mapping toolbox.
 Click next, add symlink (tick the box).
 Once installed, activate matlab.
 Login name: root.
 10. DO NOT EXIT THE CONTAINER
 11. Check matlab works by typing "matlab" in command window.
 12. Open preferences, keyboard, shortcut: change to windows default set.
-13. Open another terminal (inside the container).
+13. Open another terminal on the host machine.

 > sudo docker ps